 - The AFP certification program course must be a minimum of one month long for both in-class and distance learning, however, one is required to complete the course within one year after starting it.
 The duration and credit hours differ at each registered educational institution.

 - A student is required to register their personal information such as name, gender, date of birth, and etc. with JAFP through an educational institution.

 AFP certificants must fulfill 15 credit hours of continuing education requirement every two years that meet the required topics based on the "Study Guide" which include a minimum of three credit hours in the area of "Professional Practice and Ethics" subject.
 Continuing education is offered through "My Page", which is the JAFP's Members Only website, Journal of Financial Planning, and by the registered educational institutions.

-A candidate is required to pass the AFP certification examination (the 2nd-grade Certified Skilled Worker of Financial Planning examination.)
+A candidate is required to pass the AFP certification examination (the 2nd-grade Certified Skilled Professional of Financial Planning examination.)
 The AFP certification examination consists of a two-hour knowledge-based and a 90-minute practice-skill examinations.
 The costs are 4,200 yen and 4,500 yen respectively.

 A candidate is required to sign an agreement to adhere to the JAFP Bylaws, the Ethical Principles, and the Rules of Conduct.

 AFFILIATED FINANCIAL PLANNER®, and AFFILIATED FINANCIAL PLANNER (spelled in Japanese Katakana characters)® are registered trademarks of the Japan Association for Financial Planners.

 AFP certificants are authorized to use the following AFP marks.